redhat-developer-adoption-emea/cloud-native-developer-series-guides/app-config.md

 and reuse that image to deploy the application across various environments with different configurations that are provided to the application at runtime.

-#### Create PostgreSQL Databases for Inventory and Catalog
+#### Create PostgreSQL Databases for Catalog

-So far Catalog and Inventory services have been using an in-memory H2 database.
+So far, the Catalog services have been using an in-memory H2 database.
 Although H2 is a convenient database to run locally on your laptop, it's in no way appropriate for production or even integration tests.
 Since it's strongly recommended to use the same technology stack (operating system, JVM, middleware, database, etc) that is used in production across all environments, you